Isetta-Team/Isetta-Website-Raw/docs/engine_docs/component.md

     DEFINE_COMPONENT_END(COMPONENT_NAME, Component)
     ```

+!!! warning
+    Every component must have a default constructor!

+!!! warning
+    Components header currently cannot be wrapped in any namespace.

 ## Essential API
 - `Entity::AddComponent<T>`: Add a component to an entity
 - `Entity::GetComponent<T>`: Get a component from an entity